NeuroJSON/jsonlab/README.txt

                           array of 1D vectors; setting to 4 will return a 3D cell array.
-            opt.ShowProgress [0|1]: if set to 1, loadjson displays a progress bar.
+            opt.ShowProgress [0|1]: if set to 1, loadjson displays a progress bar. opt.ParseStringArray [0|1]: if set to 1, loadjson displays a progress bar.

   output:
        dat: a cell array, where {...} blocks are converted into cell arrays,